Was it suicide or murder? A mother of 2 disappears on Valentine's Day amid troubling behavior.

 Holidays, especially Valentine's Day, are bittersweet for the Viola family.
-That's because they keenly miss the presence of Patricia Marie Viola, a stay-at-home wife, and mother living in the charming suburban town of Bogota, New Jersey, who seemingly vanished into thin air on February 13, 2001.
-42 year old Pat was the type of wife and mom who made every day special for her husband Jim, daughter Christine and son Michael, but it was on special occasions where she really shone.
+That's because they keenly miss the presence of Patricia Marie Viola, a stay-at-home wife, and mother living in the charming suburban town of Bogota, New Jersey.
+42-year-old Pat was the type of wife and mom who made every day special for her husband Jim, daughter Christine and son Michael, but it was on special occasions where she really shone.
 No cake was too difficult, time-consuming, or complicated to bake, and she searched far and wide to find the absolute perfect presents for her husband and children on their birthdays, Christmas, and other holidays.
 Even minor holidays, such as Valentine's Day, deserved special presents, food, and decorations as far as Pat was concerned.
 She delighted in taking care of her family and her generosity expanded to include extended family members, such as Jim's mom who was ill, and his sister Donna who was living in the Viola household.

-Pat and Jim met in 1982 on the day Jim went for an interview at Honeywell, in Morristown NJ, where he currently worked at the time of Pat's disappearance.
+Pat and Jim met in 1982 on the day Jim went for an interview at Honeywell, in Morristown NJ, where he worked at the time of Pat's disappearance.
 It was after that successful interview he met a pretty, vivacious Pat in the personnel office, and felt an immediate spark.
 Pat must have felt it as well, because the couple married in 1986, and quickly had two children - Christine and Michael.
 They settled into a comfortable life in Bogota New Jersey, just a couple of miles away from the George Washington Bridge, which is right across the river from Manhattan.
-In fact, the county in which Bogota is located, Bergen County, is considered to be part of the NYC metropolitan area.

 On February 6, one week before she disappeared, Pat got the devastating news that her doctor recommended 3 more months of suspension before she could regain driving privileges.
 In addition to this setback, Pat was also caring for her husband Jim's mom who was ill, running back and forth to the hospital on public transportation and had invited Jim's sister Donna to move in with the family after a difficult breakup with her boyfriend.
 That's just who Pat was - caring, considerate, and loving of others, even in the face of her own troubles and disappointments.
 And as if she didn't already have enough on her plate, Pat was also a volunteer librarian at her son's school, the E. Roy Bixby Elementary School, where she was confirmed to be on the last day anyone ever saw Pat alive.

-The day Pat vanished everything seemed totally normal; Jim was out of the house at 6:30am as was his custom, and the kids went off to school at 8:15am as usual.
-At some point on the day she vanished, Fazio-Markowitz had called Pat to discuss the incident of the night before, but to her shock, Pat brushed it off and changed the subject to Valentine's Day presents.
+February 13, 2001, seemed totally normal; Jim was out of the house at 6:30 am as was his custom, and the kids went off to school at 8:15 am as usual.
+At some point that day, Fazio-Markowitz had called Pat to discuss the incident of the night before, but to her shock, Pat brushed it off and changed the subject to Valentine's Day presents.
 She mentioned that she wanted to buy a particular gag gift for Jim - a singing monkey in a cage, just like one Fazio-Markowitz had bought for her husband.
 Fazio-Markowitz noted Pat sounded tired and somewhat in a hurry to get off the phone.
 After she hung up, Pat suddenly stormed downstairs to confront Jim's sister Donna about her smoking and the burned bedspread in the guest room.
 Jim later remarked that her approach to this was extraordinarily out of character for Pat; she was irate and screaming at Donna over the incident, like a "raving maniac", which was not at all typical behavior for Pat.

-At some point of the morning of February 13, a security alarm company got a report of an alarm going off at a home on Chestnut Avenue, Bogota NJ - at Pat and Jim's address.
+Earlier that morning, a security alarm company got a report of an alarm going off at a home on Chestnut Avenue, Bogota NJ - Pat and Jim's address.
 In accordance with their protocol, they first attempted to contact Pat but were unable to reach her.
 It was later noted that while Pat had a cell phone, she rarely had it turned on.
 The company then tried to contact Jim, who was at work and not reachable, and finally, they successfully contacted Pat's mother, who immediately called Pat's home phone to check on her.
 When she got only the answering machine, she left Pat a message.
 At the same time, the alarm triggered contact with the local Bogota Police Department, who performed a check by driving by the house, checking in windows and walking the perimeter of the property.
 They concluded there had been no break-in and everything looked normal.
 They assumed that perhaps Pat didn't fully close the door when she left for work that morning, which may have triggered the alarm.
-Pat's mother also later confirmed that when Pat arrived home from the school, she listened to her messages and called her mom to assure her everything was fine at the house.
+Pat's mother also later confirmed that when Pat arrived home from school, she listened to her messages and called her mom to assure her everything was fine at the house.

 Police went door-to-door and spoke with neighbors, stopped buses along the main route in town, and checked the logs of all taxi cabs and car services in town.
 They called the Port Authority Police to check flight manifests at nearby airports.
-There was no trace of Pat identified by any of these means.
-On February 16, they acquired a police dog to assist in searches, and broadened the investigation to conduct aerial searches to cover more ground, but again, there was no sign of Pat.
+There was no trace of Pat.
+On February 16, they acquired a police dog to assist in searches and broadened the investigation to conduct aerial searches to cover more ground, but again, no sign of Pat.
 After two weeks had passed, Jim and Toinette Fazio-Markowitz teamed up to do their own investigation.
-Fazio-Markowitz checked out local drugstores and gift shops within walking distance, and found a Rite-Aid Pharmacy that sold the singing monkey gift Pat had wanted for Jim.
-Amazingly, after being shown Pat's picture the clerk remembered her, but had no idea where Pat went after leaving the store.
+Fazio-Markowitz checked out local drugstores and gift shops within walking distance and found a Rite-Aid Pharmacy that sold the singing monkey gift Pat had wanted for Jim.
+Amazingly, after being shown Pat's picture the clerk remembered her but had no idea where Pat went after leaving the store.
 Meanwhile, Jim investigated local hospitals, thinking that Pat may have had another seizure and gotten hurt, perhaps even developed amnesia, which can indeed be a side effect of an epileptic seizure.
 But his efforts were to no avail, which didn't surprise Captain Sepp, since he knew that when a "living Jane Doe" was checked into a hospital, law enforcement was always notified.

 Over the next weeks and months, police continue to actively search for Pat.
 They had previously been operating under one of two theories: 1) that Pat had left on her own; and 2) that Pat met with foul play.
 After learning about the strange conversation with Fazio-Markowitz as well as the uncharacteristic blow-up with Donna, they considered the idea that Pat may have been having thoughts of suicide and somehow made her way to the nearby George Washington Bridge or the cliffs of the Palisades, but found no evidence of this having occurred.
 No deaths by suicide in either location had been reported, and besides, how would Pat have gotten to the bridge or the Palisades without a car?
 They then began to focus on the second theory of foul play, which meant they first, of course, needed to rule out any involvement on Jim's part.
 Though he was cooperating fully with the police, they subjected him to grueling interrogation and ultimately administered a polygraph, which he passed.
 While police cleared him of any involvement fairly quickly, their interrogation gave them helpful background and insight into Pat's life leading up to her disappearance.